int128/wait-for-workflows-action/README.md

       - uses: int128/wait-for-workflows-action@v1
 ```

+If any workflow run is failed, this action exits with failure.

 ### Enable a status check

 You can set up a branch ruleset with the status check of `wait-for-workflows`.